 - -pass arg, -passout arg

-the PKCS#12 file (i.e. output file) password source.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+The PKCS#12 file (i.e. output file) password source.
+For more information about the format of arg see "Pass Phrase Options" in openssl(1).

 - -passin password

-pass phrase source to decrypt any input private keys with.
-For more information about the format of arg see the PASS PHRASE ARGUMENTS section in openssl.
+Pass phrase source to decrypt any input private keys with.
+For more information about the format of arg see "Pass Phrase Options" in openssl(1).

-encrypt the certificate using triple DES, this may render the PKCS#12 file unreadable by some "export grade" software.
+Encrypt the certificate using triple DES, this may render the PKCS#12 file unreadable by some "export grade" software.
 By default the private key is encrypted using triple DES and the certificate using 40 bit RC2 unless RC2 is disabled in which case triple DES is used.

 - -keypbe alg, -certpbe alg